1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Installation
 Reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) postet a description about how to create the necessary `firmware.bin` file for installing Klipper: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/)
 So I won't go over that procedure here once again.
+The installation procedure is also described at the [specific chapter of the documenation](https://www.klipper3d.org/Installation.html).

+Once you've created the `firmware.bin` file, copy it onto your mSD card and flash it as you would do with the stock firmware.
+Note that the screen doesn't update though after the flash procedure is done as the control unit doesn't work with Klipper anymore, it'll stick with the message "Firmware update.
+Please wait.".
+So just wait 5-10min to make sure everything had time enough to be installed, turn off the printer, remove the card and turn on the printer again.
+After that you'd need to continue creating and/or configuring the file `printer.cfg` as that is the file where all the device specific informations are stored.
 You'll also find links to `printer.cfg` files for the **Go** and the **Neo** in that thread which makes it even easier to get started with Klipper.

-However, also when using the beforementioned config files, remember to adapt the config file to your printer and specific settings before starting to print!
+However, also when using the beforementioned config files, remember to adapt the config file to your printer and specific settings *before* starting to print or calibrate the printer!
+Also proceed with the [configuration checks](https://www.klipper3d.org/Config_checks.html) before you're trying to print anything!

+## G-Codes & Macros
+Klipper uses extended g-codes and macros, so not all of the 'regular' g-code commands are known and useable within Klipper.
+See the [g-codes chapter](https://www.klipper3d.org/G-Codes.html) of the documentation for an overview of the specific commands.

+You'll also need to replace the g-code you added in the start and end section of your slicer.
+I'll ad the lines for that soon.

 ## Slicers
 Due to the fact that Klipper uses extended G -code and macros, there are a few things to be aware of when using certain slicers like Cura, PrusaSlicer, SuperSlicer etc.
 In the following I'll just go over Cura and SuperSlicer really quick as I used them both and SuperSlicer is a fork (with enhanced functionality) of PrusaSlicer.